Visitors intending to reach the official site should visit jfkairport.com

 Arrivals Level

-Find the baggage claim area here, plus some services, information desks, and transportation area.
+Here you will find the baggage claim area, as well as some services, information desks, and the transportation area.

 Departures Level